assemble/assemble/README.md

 > Get the rocks out of your socks.

-First and foremost, this project just launched in early 2013 so expect frequent changes.
-If you find this project interesting, please consider watching or starring it to show your support.
+First and foremost, this project just launched so expect frequent changes.
+And if you find this project interesting, please consider watching or starring it to show your support.
+If you don't find this interesting, here is another project you might like: [nodebuildr](http://www.youtube.com/watch?v=NgWn7zbgxZ4).

 **Table of Contents**